infinityworks/Policies/ISO-27001/computing/readme.md

 ## Policy

 - Employees will have the ability to perform administrative actions on their device, unless explicitly revoked on an individual level by the ISMS.
-- The main named user login on a machine should not be running with super user rights; for Mac / Linux machines, this user should not be added to the sudoers file.
-This standard user account must be password protected using a password that adheres to the password policy.
+- Administrator priveleges/accounts should only be used when explicitly required e.g. installing software or making configuration changes.
+Administrator accounts/priveleges should not be used for day-to-day activties such as accessing emails or web browsing.
-- Users should maintain a seperate administrative account for when that level of access is needed, this account can either be used to authorise priveledged operations when prompted, or switched into to perform an action.
-This user must not to be used for accessing the internet or email.
-This administritive account must have the password enabled, use a different password to the standard user account and be compliant with the password policy.
+  - For Windows devices, users should maintain separate administrator and standard user accounts.
+The standard account should be used for day-to-day activities.
+The administrator account should only be used to authorise priveleged operations when prompted or required, or switched into to perform an action.
+  - For Mac devices, users may use a single user account where priveleged operations require authentication to authorise a priveleged operation.
+Where sudo is used, this must require authentication to authorise a priveleged operation.
 - Employees may install software on computing devices operated within the Infinity Works network in order to perform their role / function, using the seperated admin account.
 - All software must be appropriately licensed either by Infinity Works or by the user and must be supported with patches for security vulnerabilities.
 - Operating system, firmware and application security patches must be applied within 14 days maximum of being made available.
 Where an application falls out of support and no longer has a mechanism to recieve such patches, it must be removed.